Western Meadowlark

 Habitat

-Grasslands, cultivated fields and pastures, meadows, prairies.
-Breeds mostly in natural grasslands, abandoned weedy fields, rangeland, also sometimes on cultivated land.
-In the Midwest, seems to prefer shorter grass and drier fields than the sites chosen by Eastern Meadowlark.
-In winter, often in stubble fields and other farmland.
+Grasslands, cultivated fields, pastures, meadows, prairies.
+The Western Meadowlark breeds mostly in natural grasslands, abandoned weedy fields, and rangeland, and sometimes on cultivated land.
+In the Midwest, it seems to prefer shorter grass and drier fields than the sites chosen by Eastern Meadowlark.
+In winter, it often occurs in stubble fields and other farmland.

 Sign up for Audubon's newsletter to learn more about birds like the Western Meadowlark